There’s been a lot of beef and mixed messages about beef in recent years.

 - For every extra 100g intake of red meat, there was a 19% higher risk of developing ischaemic heart disease.
 However, substituting the same calorie amount of meat for fatty fish, eggs, yogurt, or cheese resulted in a 15-24% lower risk of ischaemic heart disease.

 Recommended meat intake per person per day

 The Heart Foundation recommendations highlight that:

-- A maximum of 350g of cooked unprocesed meat should be included per week.
+- A maximum of 350g of cooked unprocessed meat should be included per week.
 This is the equivalent of 1-3 meals with meat in it per week.

-- The Cancer Council has a slightly higher maximum intake, suggesting that individuals not exceeed 455g of lean, cooked red meat.
-This aligns with the Australian Dietary Guidelines that recommends 65g of lean, cooked red meat daily. *
+- The Cancer Council has a slightly higher maximum intake, suggesting that individuals not exceed 455g of lean, cooked red meat.
+This aligns with the Australian Dietary Guidelines that recommend 65g of lean, cooked red meat daily. *

 - Highly processed meats should be avoided and is not included within this 350g/week recommendations.
 Highly processed meats include ham, bacon, salami and sausages.

 Note: 65g cooked, lean red meat is the equivalent of 90-100g raw red meat, as meat loses about 30% of it’s weight during cooking.

 How Much Red Meat Per day In Grams Is Safe?